wyattmunson/notepad/content/docs/docker/docker-overview.md

 ### Container vs Images

-A Docker Image is like a CD; it's the instructions.
+An **image** is like a DVD in a case.
+It can be downloaded, copied, or renamed.
+It has all information, but it's not running in a DVD player.

 - Docker images are built with `docker build`
 - Docker images are downloaded to a machine with `docker pull`
+- List all images with `docker images`

-A container is a running version of the image.
+A **container** is a running version of the image.

 - Docker images are started with `docker run`
+- List all running containers with `docker ps`

 ### Who created Docker

-Docker is created by Docker, Inc. (see: [recursion](#who-created-docker))
+Docker is created by Docker, Inc. (see: [recursion](#who-created-docker)).

 ### Docker vs. VMs